 - A. A filing fee in an amount established by general resolution of the city council.
 No part of the fee shall be refundable. - B. A current assessor's map with the boundaries of the proposed PUD identified. - C. Preliminary PUD plan.
-All applications shall be accompanied by a general development plan (12 copies) prepared in accordance with Chapter 16.12.
+All applications shall be accompanied by a general development plan prepared in accordance with Chapter 16.12.
 Additionally, such plans shall include preliminary plans for the provision of public access, water and sanitary sewer service and a proposal for the PUDs operative Covenants, Conditions and Restrictions (CCRs).
-The applicant shall also submit one coy of the Preliminary PUD Plan which has been reduced to a size suitable for photocopy reproduction. - D. Written documents required include: - 1.
-A legal description of the total site proposed for development, including proof that the applicant owns all property to be include din the PUD. - 2.
+The applicant shall also submit one copy of the Preliminary PUD Plan which has been reduced to a size suitable for photocopy reproduction. - D. Written documents required include: - 1.
+A legal description of the total site proposed for development, including proof that the applicant owns all property to be included in the PUD. - 2.
 A statement of planning objectives to be achieved by the PUD through the particular approach proposed, including a description of the character of the proposed development and the rationale behind the assumptions and choices made by the applicant. - 3.
 A development schedule indicating the approximate date when construction of the PUD, or stages of the PUD, can be expected to begin and be completed. - 4.
-A statement of the applicant's intentions with regard to future deeding, selling, leasing or renting of all or portions of the PUD, such as dwelling units, land areas, etc. - 5.
 Quantitative data for the following: - a.
 Total number and type of dwelling units. - b.
 Parcel sizes. - c.
 Lot coverage of buildings and structures. - d.
 Gross and net residential densities. - e.
 Total amount of nonresidential construction. - f.
 Geotechnical engineer or geologist report, as necessary. - g.
-Other studies as recommended by the Planning Director of the Planning Commission. - 6.
+Other studies as recommended by the Planning Director of the Planning Commission. - 4.
 Documents indicating the short and long-term rights and responsibilities of the residents and developer for construction and maintenance of open space, common areas and facilities, and building maintenance.